Liu Shishi: 2011–2012: Breakthrough and venture into films

 Liu bagged several awards at local award-giving bodies for her performance, including Most Popular Actress awards at the China TV Drama Awards and Shanghai Television Festival.
+The drama has since been adapted into Korean and Thai versions.

-Liu then focused her career on the big screen; she made her feature film debut in The Next Miracle, directed by Taiwanese filmmaker Zhuo Li.
+Liu followed her TV success with several big screen roles.
+She made her feature film debut in The Next Miracle (2012), directed by Taiwanese filmmaker Zhuo Li.
 She also filmed two other movies, Sad Fairy Tale and A Moment of Love.

-In 2012, Liu starred in fantasy action drama Xuan-Yuan Sword: Scar of Sky, adapted from the video game of the same name.
-The series topped TV ratings and garnered 2 billion views online, becoming the 9th drama in Hunan TV's broadcast history to achieve that feat.
+In 2012, Liu starred in action drama Xuan-Yuan Sword: Scar of Sky, adapted from the video game of the same name.
+The series topped TV ratings and garnered 2 billion views online.

 Liu's soaring popularity due to Scarlet Heart in 2011 coupled with Xuan-Yuan Sword: Scar of Sky in 2012 allowed her to become the "Golden Eagle Goddess" at the 9th China Golden Eagle TV Art Festival.
-Liu was also chosen by Southern Metropolis Daily as one of the new Four Dan Actresses alongside Angelababy, Yang Mi and Ni Ni.
+She was also chosen by Southern Metropolis Daily as one of the new Four Dan Actresses alongside Angelababy, Yang Mi and Ni Ni.

 2013–present: Mainstream popularity

 In 2013, Liu starred in action comedy Badges of Fury alongside Jet Li.
-She then starred in wuxia film Brotherhood of Blades, alongside Taiwanese actor Chang Chen, which received critical acclaim.
-Liu was nominated for Best Actress at the China Film Directors' Guild Awards for her performance.
+She then starred in wuxia film Brotherhood of Blades, alongside Taiwanese actor Chang Chen, for which Liu was nominated for Best Actress at the China Film Directors' Guild Awards.

-In 2014, Liu returned to the small screen with historical romance drama Sound of the Desert, based on the novel Ballad of the Desert written by Tong Hua.
+In 2014, Liu starred in the historical romance drama Sound of the Desert, based on the novel Ballad of the Desert written by Tong Hua.
 The series topped television and web ratings domestically, and was also well-received overseas.
 Liu then starred in romance film Five Minutes to Tomorrow playing dual roles.
 She and co-stars Haruma Miura and Joseph Chang attended the 19th Busan International Film Festival for the premiere of the film, where she received the Asia Star Award.

-In 2016, Liu headlined the historical drama The Imperial Doctress, based on the life of Tan Yunxian, a famous female physician during China's Ming Dynasty.
+In 2016, Liu headlined the historical drama The Imperial Doctress, based on the life of Tan Yunxian, a female physician during China's Ming Dynasty.
 The drama topped television ratings its run and received positive reviews, and Liu won the Most Influential Actress award at 1st China Television Drama Quality Ceremony for her performance.

-In 2017, Liu starred along veteran actors Wang Qianyuan and Cao Bingkun in the spy drama, The Battle at Dawn; produced by the Ministry of Public Security.
-The same year, she played a young single mother in romance melodrama Angelo alongside Ming Dao.
+In 2017, Liu starred along actors Wang Qianyuan and Cao Bingkun in the spy drama The Battle at Dawn.
+The year also saw her long-overdue romance drama Angelo, which was shot in 2011, air.
+In it, she played a young single mother opposite Ming Dao.
 Liu then starred in historical fantasy drama Lost Love in Times alongside William Chan, as well as the crime suspense film The Liquidator where she played a palaeoichnology expert.

 In 2019, Liu starred in the romance melodrama If I Can Love You So alongside Tong Dawei.
 The series has previously completed filming in 2016.
 The same year, she announced her comeback after two years with the female-centric modern drama To Dear Myself.